Deferred Revenue Journal Entry: A Step-by-Step Guide

 Understanding your backlog is crucial because it helps you see where your business is headed.
 It’s a collection of promises—both from your customers to pay you and from you to deliver value.
 Unlike revenue that’s already been earned, backlog represents the work that’s still on your to-do list.
 A strong backlog gives investors and lenders confidence in your company’s trajectory and provides your operational teams with the visibility they need to plan resources, manage capacity, and schedule work effectively.
 Properly tracking this metric is essential for accurate financial planning and giving stakeholders a clear picture of your company's performance.
 You can find more financial deep dives and business strategy insights on our blog.

-What's in a Revenue Backlog?
+What Makes Up a Revenue Backlog?

 So, what exactly makes up a revenue backlog?
 It’s a mix of all the committed revenue that you haven't earned yet.
 This includes future payments for ongoing subscriptions, signed agreements for one-time projects you still need to complete, and any other legally binding customer contracts for future deliverables.
 For a SaaS company, the backlog might consist of the remaining value of annual subscription contracts.
 For a consulting firm, it would be the total value of all signed projects that are either in progress or haven't started.
 It’s the money that’s contractually obligated to you, pending the delivery of your product or service.